Aquaculture Thematic Methods

 | Net P discharge | Inputs minus retention | kg P released |

-The SEEA AFF provides guidance on nutrient budgets stating: "The basis for measuring nutrient budgets is tracking the nitrogen and phosphorous cycles...
+The SEEA AFF provides guidance on nutrient budgets: "The basis for measuring nutrient budgets is tracking the nitrogen and phosphorous [sic] cycles...
 Through consistent measurement of each part of those cycles, an overall indication of change can be obtained along with measures of surpluses or deficits of nitrogen and phosphorus" (para.
-4.79).[32]
+4.79).[37]

 3.3.2 Habitat Modification

-Aquaculture development can modify marine and coastal habitats through multiple pathways:
+Aquaculture development can modify marine and coastal habitats through four pathways:

-Habitat modification should be recorded in conjunction with land use and ecosystem extent accounts, noting conversions between ecosystem types and changes in ecosystem condition.
-Where ecosystem extent accounts are compiled, the conversion of natural habitats (e.g., mangrove forest, seagrass beds) to aquaculture use should be recorded as land use change, consistent with SEEA EA extent accounting principles.
-The condition of receiving environments -- particularly benthic condition beneath cage sites -- provides an indicator for the ecological carrying capacity dimension discussed in Section 3.2.1.[33]
+Conversions of natural habitats (e.g., mangrove forest, seagrass beds) to aquaculture use should be recorded as land use change, consistent with SEEA EA extent accounting principles.
+Benthic condition beneath cage sites provides an indicator for the ecological carrying capacity dimension (Section 3.2.1).[38]

 3.3.3 Genetic Impacts